Bukit Pandawa Golf and Country Club

 As we played through the next few holes, things seemed to feel familiar.
 The black volcanic rocks, the dry desert cactus vegetation, the dried twisted juniper-looking trees, the ground littered with dry twigs and fallen trees, and the slight aroma of pine trees in the air.
 Strangely, it somehow reminded us of Central Oregon!
 OK, so there was the Indian Ocean prominently in the distance, but other than that obvious distinction, we could swear we were somewhere in Bend!

-Nowhere was this feeling stronger than on the 153-yard tenth hole.
+Nowhere was this feeling stronger than on the 140-meter (153-yard) tenth hole.
 With volcanic rocks left of the green, this hole reminded us of our unforgettable round at Pronghorn.

 The Best Par 3 on the World’s Best Par 3 Golf Course!

 If you are wondering what the best par 3 on the World’s Best Par 3 Golf Course is, the answer has to be the thirteenth.
-Again, slightly uphill, with the ocean in the background and a water tower just long of the green, the thirteenth at Bukit Pandawa is 186-yards long and is an absolutely fantastic golf hole!
+Again, slightly uphill, with the ocean in the background and a water tower just long of the green, the thirteenth at Bukit Pandawa is 170 meters (186 yards) long and is an absolutely fantastic golf hole!

 We have added the thirteenth at Bukit Pandawa to the list of our favorite golf holes!